xw-zeng/Statistical-Models-2024Spring/README.md

 <h3 id="3">Assignment 3.
 Randomness in Randomization Studies</h3>

-- The main job in this assignment is to carry out an analysis of the Dade County experimental data that is justified by the randomization [[Pate and Hamilton, 1992]][https://www.jstor.org/stable/2095922].
+- The main job in this assignment is to carry out an analysis of the Dade County experimental data that is justified by the randomization <a href="https://www.jstor.org/stable/2095922">[Pate and Hamilton, 1992]</a>.
-- Dataset: [Randomized Treatments Data for Spouse Abuse Replication Project in Metro-Dade County, Florida, 1987-1989.][https://www.icpsr.umich.edu/web/NACJD/studies/6008/versions/V1]
+- Dataset: <a href="https://www.icpsr.umich.edu/web/NACJD/studies/6008/versions/V1">Randomized Treatments Data for Spouse Abuse Replication Project in Metro-Dade County, Florida, 1987-1989.</a>
 - Deadline: 17:00 February 6th, 2024.
 - No updates so far.